Volunteer in Peru - Cusco

 Cusco is the tourism capital of South America and many local children will tell you that they want to be tourist guides when they grow up.
 They are also aware that this dream requires a high level of English and are therefore very excited to learn English.
 As tourism forms an integral part of the local economy, the ability to speak English gives locals a genuine opportunity to support themselves and find work.
 Volunteers work in local schools, community and rehabilitation centers.
 Work varies but generally consists of providing tutoring to local students, setting up small workshops, assisting local teachers, and organizing educational games and activities.
 As volunteers work with the support of IVHQ’s local team and placement staff, they do not need to be qualified or experienced teachers to participate.
 However, we encourage volunteers to come prepared by completing some relevant training, like a teaching English as a foreign language (TEFL) course.
 Visit our Online TEFL course page to learn how to gain an internationally-recognized TEFL certification at a discounted rate.

 Clinics and hospitals for low income families in Cusco tend to be under-funded and under-staffed.
 As a result, volunteers play an important role in assisting local nurses and doctors, dentists and specialists while also learning about the healthcare system in Cusco.
 It is important that Medical volunteers have realistic expectations with regard to the activities that they will get involved in.
 Pre-medical students, first year or second year medical and nursing students can participate in the following areas within the clinic and hospital placements: taking weight, height, blood pressure, heart rate and temperature, making beds, cleaning, talking with patients, preparing materials, administering vaccinations and sterilizing equipment.
 Third and fourth year medical and nursing students, as well as fully qualified medical professionals can also participate in the following areas: cleaning wounds, giving injections and sutures, consult rooms and specialized departments, assisting doctors taking physicals and histories, giving vaccinations, taking records, drawing blood samples, and basic assistance with physiotherapy.
 Please note, volunteers need to be training or qualified in a relevant medical field.
-The level of placement will also be dependent on the volunteer’s level of Spanish, as a basic level is required, but a higher level preferred.
+The level of placement will also be dependent on the volunteer’s level of Spanish, as a basic level is recommended, but a higher level preferred.
 All volunteers must bring evidence of their level of education and scrubs and any basic medical equipment or medications they may have.
 The Medical project has an extra cost of US$65 per week for supervision, materials and the logistics involved in this project.
 This amount will be included in the Program Fee quoted to you by IVHQ when you apply.